 About Likeke Falls

-Likeke Falls (not Likelike Falls as I had previously thought) is a pretty 15ft waterfall that is a well-hidden gem known mostly to locals as far as I was concerned.
+Likeke Falls (not Likelike Falls as I had previously thought) is a pretty 30-40ft waterfall that is a well-hidden gem was previously known mostly to locals though it seemed to have gotten some notoriety over the years.

-But it was well worth the effort to get to this waterfall and the locals seemed to agree given the handful of them (and even tourists) we saw doing this hike.
+From what we could tell at the time, the locals seemed to agree given the handful of them (and even tourists) that we saw during our hike on the Likeke Trail.

 This was surprising since there were no signs indicating the presence of this waterfall.